Spring 2019 Advising Update

 Biology Advising Information

 Students who have officially declared a biology major should meet regularly with a biology advisor, ideally once a semester.
-Students at the pre-major level who go to the Undergraduate Advising Center (UAC) for advising also are invited to meet with a biology advisor, particularly to draft a degree completion plan and to discuss biology course details and career options.
+Exploring students who go to the Undergraduate Advising Center (UAC) for advising also are invited to meet with a biology advisor, particularly to draft a degree completion plan and to discuss biology course details and career options.

 How to Make an Advising Appointment

 Our team of advisors can help you understand our different majors, your KU Core requirements, and assist you in selecting courses to complete your degree.
 Our advisors can also direct you to campus resources and offices to help you succeed at KU.

 First Year Students:

 Your assigned advisor is based on the first letter of your last name.
 To schedule an appointment, you may: 1) log in to Jayhawk GPS at https://jayhawkgps.ku.edu/student-overview-0 or 2) call (785)864-3500 8am-5pm Monday-Friday or 3) visit 109 Strong Hall.